 The Sheriff of Nottingham holds an 'ambassadorial' role to promote the city and county with no legal, social or Royal precedence.

 The Sheriff should be met and officially welcomed by one of the event organisers.
-It is suggested that if you require the Sheriff to carry out a specific duty (ie Ribbon Cutting, Declaring an event/shop open) they should arrive 10minutes before to be briefed, however it is not considered good practise to invite the Sheriff too early to an event which means they will be waiting around.
+It is suggested that if you require the Sheriff to carry out a specific duty (ie Ribbon Cutting, Declaring an event/shop open) they should arrive 10 minutes before to be briefed, however it is not considered good practice to invite the Sheriff too early to an event which means they will be waiting around.
 It is essential that a nominated person meets and accompanies the Sheriff throughout their visit and escorts them back to the vehicle at the end of the event - please provide name and contact details of the person on the form.

 The Sheriff has many engagements so could you please state a 'free to leave' time.
 This is important information for the Sheriff and enables them to fit other engagements into their diary.

 If the Sheriff is to make a speech it should normally be limited to 3 minutes.
 Please note if you want the Sheriff to make a speech you MUST provide a draft speech at least five days before the event to give the Sheriff and the Civic Officer time to look at it.

 Day Wear is the standard dress code for the Sheriff and for the Sheriff's Consort and this is worn for most types of engagements with the Civic Chain.
 Please note on the form any special clothing requirements i.e. if the event is taking place outside and coats are required or flat shoes.
 If you feel Civic Robes are appropriate to your event, then please note this on the form and it will be decided at the discretion of the Civic Office.